lukk-cs/papysitting/README.md

 in order :

 - only display document button on homepage if one or more is missing
+- Pre fill the presentation and center of interest ... on the profilescreen
 - Add future and more importantly past visits on visitsscreen
+- debug ponctuals visits, watch out for the dates
 - See wich parameters to keep on profilescreen
+- ADD LOCAL DATABASE !!
-- Pre fill the presentation and center of interest ... on the profilescreen
+- Optimize the charging of homepage
 - Fix bottomtab navigator warn
-- (see if not too hard to switch screens by scrolling)
+-(see if not too hard to switch screens by scrolling)
-- Optimize the charging of homepage !!
-- debug ponctuals visits, watch out for the dates
-- see with mommy rules and optimization of time